|UCAS code||See combinations||Duration||4 years with year abroad (BA)|

-This course in European and Middle Eastern Languages (EMEL) enables students to combine papers in one of the languages taught in the Faculty of Modern Languages with papers in Arabic, Hebrew, Persian or Turkish, thus providing opportunities to take advantage of the cultural linkages which exist between a number of European and Middle Eastern languages.
+The European and Middle Eastern Languages (EMEL) course enables students to combine papers in one of the languages taught in the Faculty of Modern Languages with papers in Arabic, Hebrew, Persian or Turkish, providing opportunities to take advantage of the cultural links which exist between a number of European and Middle Eastern languages.
 For example, appropriate combinations might well be French and Arabic, German and Turkish, or Hebrew and Russian, but even some of the less obvious pairings would provide similar cultural and historical linkage.
-Thus Spanish and Turkish would be an interesting combination for the history of Sephardi Judaism, while Persian and Portuguese are important for the study of early imperialism.
+For example, Spanish and Turkish would be an interesting combination for the history of Sephardi Judaism, while Persian and Portuguese are important for the study of early colonial expansion.

-Through its long-standing traditions and more recent gifts, Oxford has unique resources for the study of Middle Eastern and modern European languages.
-The Bodleian Library and Taylor Institution Library (for languages) have a magnificent collection of books and manuscripts.
-The Taylor Institution Library is one of the biggest research and lending libraries devoted to modern European languages in the world.
+Through its long-standing traditions and connections Oxford has outstanding resources for the study of Middle Eastern and modern European languages.
+The Bodleian Library and Taylor Institution Library have an extensive collection of books and manuscripts.
+The Taylor Institution is one of the biggest research and lending libraries devoted to modern European languages in the world.
 Associated with the University is the Centre for Hebrew and Jewish Studies, which houses the Leopold Muller Library with more than 35,000 volumes in Hebrew and more than 7,000 volumes in Western languages.

-You will normally spend your second academic year at an approved course of study in the Middle East.
-You are strongly advised to spend the adjacent summers where the European language of your choice is spoken.
+You will normally spend your second year on an approved course of study in the Middle East.
 There are arrangements in place with partner universities to help you make the most of your time abroad.
+You are strongly advised to spend the adjacent summers in a country where the European language of your choice is spoken.

-Your work is divided between language classes, lectures and tutorials (one or two a week).
-In the first year, the emphasis is on intensive learning of a Middle Eastern language.
+Your work will be divided between language classes, lectures and tutorials (one or two a week).
+In the first year, the emphasis will be on intensive learning of the Middle Eastern language.
 Throughout your course, you will prepare essays for your weekly tutorials and classes, some of which will take place in the Faculties of Oriental Studies and Medieval and Modern Languages, while others will be held in your college.

-Final University examinations: Nine written papers are taken including a bridging extended essay; oral exam (both languages, but not Hebrew on the Middle Eastern side)
+Final University examinations: nine written papers are taken including a bridging extended essay; oral exam (both languages, but not Hebrew on the Middle Eastern side)

 The content and format of this course may change in some circumstances.
 Read further information about potential course changes.